Birth Doula Blog

 What's in an epidural?

-It's actually a combination of a few drugs: numbing meds ending in -caine such as bupivacaine, and narcotics such as fentanyl and morphine.
-These drugs do not greatly affect the baby as compared to other narcotics but they tend to prolong labor.
+It's actually a combination of a few drugs: numbing meds ending in -caine such as bupivacaine, and opioids such as fentanyl and morphine.
+These drugs do not greatly affect the baby as compared to other narcotics but they tend to prolong labor and might have an effect on newborn alertness.
+The reason both are given is so that less of each is necessary.
+In simple terms, an anesthetic alone would require a higher dosage and an opioid alone would also require a higher dosage to provide pain relief.

 What happens before an epidural and when can you get relief?

-When you decide you want an epidural, you will be given consent paperwork to sign and an IV line will be placed into your arm to give you a continuous flow of fluid, vitamins, and electrolytes.
-This is done to avoid dehydration and reduce your chances of a drop in blood pressure.
+When you decide you want an epidural, you will be given consent paperwork to sign (if you didn't already do that during a prenatal appointment or when checking in) and an IV line will be placed into your arm to give you a continuous flow of fluid, vitamins, and electrolytes.
+This is done to avoid dehydration and reduce your chances of a drop in blood pressure, which is a side effect of epidural.
 It can take up to 30 minutes for the whole bag to be administered which is what some hospitals require.
 During this time, your mobility will be somewhat limited as you will have a line attached to your arm.
-While the IV fluids are being given the anesthesiologist is paged.
+While the IV fluids are being given, the anesthesiologist is paged.
 They may come soon after the call or you might have to wait.
 Once they arrive, you will be asked to sit on the edge of the bed and remain perfectly still (easier said than done when you're having contractions) while they insert a fine needle and catheter into your spine.
 This procedure can take 15-45 minutes depending on the doctor's level of skill.
 Once inserted, you will begin to feel numb within 5-30 minutes.

 What happens after an epidural is placed?

 If you've taken a childbirth course then you understand the importance of movement to manage pain and help progress labor.
-At this point, your mobility is greatly hindered, although a few people are able to retain some sensation and with the help of others can get into a few positions that are beneficial.
+At this point, your mobility is greatly hindered, although a few people are able to retain some sensation and with the help of others can get into a few beneficial positions.

 It's also not always possible to predict how much numbing an epidural will provide but some hospitals will allow you to control the drip.
 A high dose isn't easily undone but a low dose can easily be increased.